testingisdocumenting/webtau/webtau-docs/znai/database/data-query.md

     excludeStartEnd: true
 }

+# Wait On Result

+Use `waitTo` on query result to continuously query database until condition is met or timeout is reached.

+:include-groovy: org/testingisdocumenting/webtau/db/DatabaseFacadeTest.groovy {
+    entry: "wait for count to change",
+    title: "wait for count to change",
+    bodyOnly: true,
+    startLine: "query with where clause start",
+    endLine: "query with where clause end",
+    excludeStartEnd: true
+}

 # Query Result Value

-Value returned from `query` methods is an instance of `DatabaseQueryResult` type.
+Value returned from `createQuery` methods is an instance of `DbQuery` type.
-It keeps the context of where the value came from and preserves it during assertions to have additional information in a test report.

-To access underlying value for business logic use
+No actual query is performed when `DbQuery` instance is created.
+It holds information about what query is, and what its parameters and only performs query when validation is triggered.

+Use `queryXXX` to access underlying value.

 :include-groovy: org/testingisdocumenting/webtau/db/DatabaseFacadeTest.groovy {
     entry: "value returned from query is a special wrapper value",